Kansas State vs. USC Predictions & Picks - November 6

 Kansas State vs. USC Predictions & Picks: Spread, Total - November 6

-Monday's contest between the Kansas State Wildcats (0-0) and the USC Trojans (0-0) at T-Mobile Arena should be a competitive matchup, as our computer prediction projects a final score of 72-71, with Kansas State coming out on top.
-Game time is at 10:00 PM ET on November 6.
+Monday's game between the Kansas State Wildcats (0-0) and the USC Trojans (0-0) at T-Mobile Arena has a good chance to be a close matchup, as our computer prediction projects a final score of 72-71, with Kansas State securing the victory.
+Tipoff is at 10:00 PM ET on November 6.

 There is no line set for the game.